History – Senior Club

 The seventies marked the foundation of the Killoe Minor Club in 1975, and led to a return to senior football by the end of the decade.
 A growing young population gave rise to the prospect that Killoe’s fortunes would be on the rise and a number of key individuals played major roles in ensuring that the club was on the ascent.

-For much of the early 1970’s Killoe played at Intermediate level, and amalgamated with Sean Connolly’s as ‘Killoe Connollys’ (1972-1974 & 1976-1977) and with Abbeylara as ‘Killoe/Abbeylara’ (1975) to compete in a qualifier series for the Senior Championship which existed in those years (Intermediate teams could enter amalgamation sides to compete against the Senior club teams in the Senior Championship from 1972 to 1979).
+For much of the early 1970’s Killoe Young Emmets played at Intermediate grade, and amalgamated with Sean Connolly’s as ‘Killoe Connollys’ (1972-1974 & 1976-1977) and with Abbeylara as ‘Killoe/Abbeylara’ (1975) to compete in a new qualifier series for the Senior Championship which existed in those years (Intermediate teams could enter amalgamation sides to compete against the Senior club teams in the Senior Championship from 1972 to 1979).

-In 1975 Killoe reached the Intermediate Championship final only to suffer a defeat at the hands of Fr.
-Manning Gaels.
-Despite this defeat it was becoming clear that an intermediate title was very much on the horizon, and in 1976 they reached the Intermediate Championship final again only to lose out to Abbeylara.
-This second Intermediate Final defeat in a row was a particularly disappointing result for players and supporters alike.
+In 1975 Killoe Young Emmets reached the Intermediate Championship final only to suffer a defeat at the hands of a more experienced Fr.
+Manning Gaels side.
+Despite this defeat it was becoming clear that an intermediate title was very much on the horizon, and in 1976 the club reached the Intermediate Championship final again only to lose out to Abbeylara this time.
+This second Intermediate final defeat in a row was a particularly disappointing result for players and supporters alike.

-The 1976/77 season was to prove the most successful for the club since the great days of the early sixties as the team remained unbeaten throughout to capture the Intermediate League, the Special Intermediate League and the Intermediate Championship, defeating Dromard in the championship final.
-Two weeks later in Kiltycon, the two sides met in the first round of the League and Killoe won this game, with John ‘Speedy’ McCormack making his debut at senior level.
+The 1977 season was to prove the most successful for the club since the great days of the early sixties as the team remained unbeaten throughout to capture the Intermediate League, the Special Intermediate League and the Intermediate Championship, defeating Dromard in the Intermediate championship final and were back in Senior grade from 1978, for the first time since 1965.
+Two weeks later in Kiltycon, the same two sides met in the first round of the Senior League and Killoe won this game, with John ‘Speedy’ McCormack making his debut at senior level.
 This young player was to be instrumental in the success ahead.

 1980’s: Success at last